encord-team/encord-client-python/docs/source/tutorials/projects.rst

-Adding an object to a project ontology
+Adding an object to an ontology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here, we are in the "where is the dog" scenario from above.
+Here we are in the "where is the dog" scenario.
-Adding objects to an existing ontology via the |sdk| is demonstrated in the following example.
+Objects are added to to an existing ontology using the :meth:`add_object() <.EncordClientProject.add_object>` method.

 The :meth:`add_object() <.EncordClientProject.add_object>` method takes the following parameters:

-* ``name`` the name of the object as a string,
+* ``name``: the description of the object as a string
-* ``shape`` the shape of the object, which is an :class:`.ObjectShape` enum.
+* ``shape``: the shape of the object used to annotate it of type :class:`.ObjectShape` enum

 .. tabs::